snaplet/examples/seed/supabase-twitter-clone/README.md

     # Your projectID can be found using the `supabase projects list` command and noting the REFERENCE ID value.
     # Input your remote database password when prompted.
     npx supabase link --project-ref <your-twitter-clone-project-id>
-    # Create a valid migrations folder for Supabase to pull the first migration.
-    mkdir -p supabase/migrations

     # Pull the database schema from the remote project.
     npx supabase db pull
     ```